joey-public/PythonMarkdownManager/README.md

     1. Basic Markdown syntax for Heading, bold text, italic, links, ect.
 All the stuff supported by default in the python markdown package with no plugins
     1. Code Blocks
     1. Tables
-    1. auto-update absolute path links into relative links for `.html` files in the passed `html_dir`
-    1. auto-update absolute path links to markdown files into links for their `.html` equivalent files

 It should also optionally support these features.
 The features on this list should be optional on a per-markdown file basis.
 They can be enabled or disabled in the previously mentioned config string at the bottom of each markdown file.